calvinrzachman/chain-of-thought/proof-of-work/README.md

 Why do people choose to provide energy to securing this system?
 They provide energy because they are paid to do so.
 Bitcoin supply is created.
 As the price of Bitcoin rises, so does the mining reward.
 This drives more competition to provide energy to secure the system.
 The more secure system could drive additional adoption.
 Bitcoin pays for its own security. a positive feedback loop which incentivizes its own protection.
 Bitcoin is "issued" NOT from a Central Mint.
 It is more proper to say, that supply inflation/the issuance of new Bitcoin is only recognized in return for providing energy to the system.
 If Amazon provides the same product at 10% lower cost than you, they will likely win all or at least an overwhelming majority of exchanges.
 Bitcoin mining dynamics are not winner take all.
 If you have a smal

+Proof of Work
+- What
+- Why
+  - enables consensus
+  - state preservation/ossification
+  how do you know you dont need to start over?
+You don't need to go back and learn how to add because you remember!
+How do we know the work we did yesterday remains
+- How
+  - rate limits acceptance of new information
+  - ties digital to physical.
+What does this actually mean at its core?
+  - metric of differentiation.
+PoW is the Authority.
+  - secure the information
+- Who
+  - list builders for list validators
+- When
+ - 24/7